The bottom line on fake reviews: They’re more trouble than they’re worth.

 Texas Football Coach Denied Defamation Trial

 For several years, former Texas Tech football coach Mike Leach and former ESPN broadcaster Craig James have been entangled in a feud.
-Some might call it a typical parent-coach dispute.
+Call it a typical parent-coach dispute.

 The sportscaster’s son, Adam James, played at Texas Tech under Leach and suffered a concussion during his tenure on the team.
-According to media reports, Leach allegedly punished Adams by making him stand in a dark room during practices that Adam couldn’t participate in because of a doctor’s concussion assessment.
+According to media reports, a doctor allegedly told Adams to sit out a few practices because of a concussion; Leach allegedly punished Adams by making him stand in a dark room during said practices.

-The situation mushroomed, and to shorten a long story, Texas Tech brass asked Leach to leave the football team.
+The situation mushroomed.
+To shorten a long story, Texas Tech brass asked Leach to leave the football team.
 Since Leach’s termination was a high-profile sports story, ESPN reported on the event.

 But so far, Texas judicial officials seem to think little of Leach’s slander case.
 The trial court and 7th Texas Court of Appeals both dismissed the coach’s action.
 Furthering, the Texas Supreme Court also denied the case, which pretty much seals its fate.
 Sure, Team Leach could file another appeal, but it is unlikely.